BartOtten/routex/docs/EXTENSION_DEVELOPMENT.md

 Routex will call those callbacks at different stages before Routex handsoff the list with routes to `Phoenix.Router` for compilation.

+Each extension provides a single feature and should minimize hard dependencies on other extensions.
+Instead, Routex advises to make use of the `Routex.Attrs` system to share attributes; allowing extensions to work together without being coupled.

+The documentation of each extension lists any provided or required `Routex.Attrs`.

 ## Callbacks and stages